 Equipment and Gear

 Your trip will be far safer and more comfortable if you have more or all of the following items.
 The listed price ranges are for new gear, but you may be able to save a significant amount of money if you purchase used.
 Gently used items are available at outdoor retailers such as REI and Gander Mountain, at general-purpose online marketplaces such as eBay and Craigslist, and at niche websites such as GearTrade.com and Backpacker.com.

 - Large, Sturdy Backpack: $140 to more than $1,000 for new, name-brand gear.

-- Lightweight Drybag: The Granite Gear Slacker Packer is a good example.
-The goal is to protect items that must stay dry within your main pack, with bonus points for a bag that doubles as a day bag for side hikes.
+- Lightweight Drybag: Granite Gear’s dry sacks work very well.
+The goal of any drybag is to protect items that must stay dry within your main pack, with bonus points for a bag that doubles as a day bag for side hikes.

-- Backup Shoes: Consider bringing a lightweight second pair of shoes for emergencies (or post-hike relaxation at your campsite).
+- Backup Shoes: Consider bringing a lightweight second (or third) pair of shoes for emergencies (or post-hike relaxation at your campsite).
 Skinners makes a fantastic sock-shoe hybrid that’s ideal for outdoor use.

 - Cooking and Eating Equipment: Might include a lightweight gas stove, aluminum pots and pans, and lightweight silverware.
 Cost varies depending on your selection and brand.

 - Water Bottles: Metal water bottles are durable but heavier and more expensive, while plastic water bottles are cheaper but less durable. $5 to more than $20, depending on brand and composition.